 Chora has countless restaurants, including family-run tavernas, grill restaurants, and beachside fish tavernas.

-Although it is a little island, Naxos offers a display of local dishes to try.
-We can divide them into three groups: the fish and seafood dishes, the vegetable and beef dishes popular on the plains and usually made with homemade butter, and the goat and lamb delicacies of the mountainous area- always cooked with plenty of local olive oil.
+Although it is a small island, Naxos offers a variety of local dishes to try.
+We can divide them into three groups: the fish and seafood dishes, the vegetable and beef dishes popular on the plains and usually made with homemade butter, and the goat and lamb delicacies of the mountainous area—always cooked with plenty of local olive oil.

-Note: Check out our tips on Choosing the right restaurant on your vacation.
+Note: Check out our tips for choosing the right vacation restaurant.

 Amongst the ‘must try’ dishes are:

-• There are vineyards on the north of the island, and some of the island wines are good, but Kitron is popular!
-The island’s liqueur is made from the citron tree’s fruit and leaves.
+- There are vineyards on the north of the island, and some of the island wines are good, but Kitron is popular!
+The island’s liqueur is made from the fruit and leaves of the citron tree.

 When to visit it